ansible/role-install-gcloud/README.md

 ==============

 Use to install the Google Cloud SDK and its components, including Kubectl.
-If you're deploying things to Kubernetes, this role is for you, as it will automate the install of kubectl on your automation host(s).
+If you're deploying things to Kubernetes, this role is for you, as it will automate the installion of kubectl on your development and deployment hosts.

 Determine which Archive to Install
 ----------------------------------

-Determining which archive to install has to be determined prior to running this role.
+The name of the archive to install must be determined prior to running this role.
-Unfortunately there is no automated way to get the archive.
+Unfortunately there is no automated way to determine the archive name.
 You cannot nstall the SDK via the typical package managers.
 Instead, go to [the SDK web site](https://cloud.google.com/sdk/) and find the archive that fits your system.
 Once you have the archive name, plug it into this role.